schmitty890/nj-transit-train-schedule-api/README.md

-This is a project I thought of to create an api out of the new jersey transit train schedule.
+The api for new jersey transit train schedule.

 This api lives at https://nj-transit-train-schedule-api.herokuapp.com/